 A component is a portion of reusable code that accomplishes a specific task, or connects with an outside service.
 For example, the SFTP component allows integrations to download and modify files on an SFTP server.
 The Slack component posts messages to Slack channels.

 Several components are strung together to form an integration.
-A very simple integration might use the AWS S3 component to pull down a file from S3, and post the contents of the file to a Slack channel using the Slack component.
+A very simple integration might use the Amazon S3 component to pull down a file from S3, and post the contents of the file to a Slack channel using the Slack component.

 Complex integrations might be comprised of dozens of actions.